Best Places to Travel Solo

 There are some must-sees along the way that all travellers in Bali will want to stop off at such as Ubud, Gili T, Nusa Lembongan and Canggu.
 These locations are your best bet for meeting other travellers where you can explore the sacred monkey temple, go turtle spotting or on a coastal hike together.
 We also hit all these spots on our tours!

-Travellers who join us on Intro tours often stay for a few more days after their tour to explore on their own or hangout with their new bunch of friends, topping up their tans at beach clubs or perfecting their surfing skills.
+Travellers who join us on Intro tours often stay for a few more days after their tour to explore on their own or hang out with their new bunch of friends, topping up their tans at beach clubs or perfecting their surfing skills.
 Making Bali one of our most recommended places to travel to solo!

-Japan may come as a surprise to some as a top pick to travel to solo, but it’s charm, hospitality, great street food and unique destinations will win your heart in no time.
-Japan’s increasing popularity among travellers is well founded.
-It is another country with a very safe reputation, and a low crime rate that will put solo travellers at ease.
-Although, don’t let your guard down too easily, we always recommend using common sense and taking precautions when travelling, even in one of the safer countries in the world.
+Japan may come as a surprise to some as a top pick to travel to solo, but its charm, hospitality, great street food and unique destinations will win your heart in no time.
+Japan’s increasing popularity among travellers is well-founded.
+It is another country with a very safe reputation and a low crime rate that will put solo travellers at ease.
+Although don’t let your guard down too easily, we always recommend using common sense and taking precautions when travelling, even in one of the safer countries in the world.

 Japan prides itself on order and structure, and this is quite clear to see in the day to day life and is reflected in its culture.
 You may find many people are relaxed about leaving their cars unlocked, and there’s no need to constantly look behind you if you walk alone at night.

-It hard to imagine what Japan is going to be like before you get there.
+It is hard to imagine what Japan is going to be like before you get there.
 Try to picture ancient temples on a mountain-side and also the most hi-tech and modern cities on the planet in the same country.
 Old traditions are highly revered, yet so is innovation and embracing the new.

 There is also a wide array of activities to immerse yourself into in Japan.
 There are pristine temples, castles and shrines to visit and discover how life was in the old ways, before moving onto a sushi rolling class and learning about how to make the most delicious and fresh sushi rolls.
 You can then take a stroll through a bamboo forest or take a Japanese Samurai sword class to test your skills!

 If you are planning on heading to Japan solo, Intro Japan has got you covered!
-As one of our newest and most diverse trips it is proving ever more popular for solo travellers to jump on with us for 13days and experience the best of Japan with a crew of like-minded travellers and of course, an expert Intro Group Leader to help maximise your time there organise any more solo travelling you want to do after the tour.
+As one of our newest and most diverse trips, it is proving ever more popular for solo travellers to jump on with us for 13days and experience the best of Japan with a crew of like-minded travellers and of course, an expert Intro Group Leader to help maximise your time there organise any more solo travelling you want to do after the tour.

 So there you have it!

 There are so many fantastic destinations for solo travellers to head out and explore, and just because they didn’t make the list it doesn’t mean they aren’t just as good to check out!
-You may also want to checkout Sri Lanka or the Philippines.
+You may also want to check out Sri Lanka or the Philippines.

-Don’t be afraid to take a solo trip, because in reality you won’t be alone for long.
+Don’t be afraid to take a solo trip, because in reality, you won’t be alone for long.
 Memories that are created and shared with friends you meet along the way are twice as sweet, and you are able to reminisce about past trips as well and plan new ones with your new travel buddies!